typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 });
 ```

 For a complete demo with instructions on how to use `backbone-parse-es6` (Backbone + Parse 1.6+) with SystemJS / JSPM see the [backbone-parse-es6-demo](https://github.com/typhonjs/backbone-parse-es6-demo) repo.
-Backbone, Parse, JSPM / SystemJS (setup, use, building), Gulp and ESDoc is covered.
+Backbone, Parse, JSPM / SystemJS (setup, use, building), Gulp, ESLint and ESDoc is covered.

 It should be noted that `esdoc-plugin-jspm` uses the `includes` ESDoc configuration parameter and will overwrite any `includes` top level entry stored in `esdoc.json`.